-- Rule 607 provides that "the credibility of a witness may be attacked by any party", even the party calling that witness. - 4.74 Rule 608 governs attacks utilising matters other than previous convictions.
+4.75 Rule 608 governs attacks utilising matters other than previous convictions.
 Rule 608(a) permits attack (or support) by evidence of opinion or reputation relating to truthfulness or untruthfulness.
 Rule 608(b) then provides:

 Specific instances of conduct.
 Specific instances of the conduct of a witness, for the purpose of attacking or supporting the witness' character for truthfulness, other than conviction of crime as provided in rule 609, may not be proved by extrinsic evidence.
-They may, however, in the discretion of the court, if probative of truthfulness or untruthfulness, be inquired into on cross-examination of the witness

-- (1) concerning the witness' character for truthfulness or untruthfulness, or - (2) concerning the character of truthfulness or untruthfulness of another witness as to which character the witness being cross-examined has testified.
+They may, however, in the discretion of the court, if probative of truthfulness or untruthfulness, be inquired into on cross-examination of the witness (1) concerning the witness' character for truthfulness or untruthfulness, or (2) concerning the character of truthfulness or untruthfulness of another witness as to which character the witness being cross-examined has testified.

-The giving of testimony, whether by an accused or by any other witness, does not operate as a waiver of the accused's or the witness' privilege against self-incrimination when examined with respect to matters which relate only to credibility.
+The giving of testimony, whether by an accused or by any other witness, does not operate as a waiver of the accused's or the witness' privilege against self-incrimination when examined with respect to matters which relate only to character for truthfulness.

 In short, specific instances of misconduct on the part of a witness which bear on credibility (other than previous convictions) may be raised in cross examination, and only in cross examination.
 They may not be proved by other extrinsic evidence.
 Such cross examination requires discretionary leave from the court.
 A prerequisite for such leave is probative value as to credibility.
-In considering the exercise of that discretion, it has been held that a court should consider the degree to which the witness' evidence is crucial; the relevance of the misconduct to credibility; the possibility of excessive time consumption; and the possibility of unnecessary witness humiliation.231 The further protective discretion in rule 403 applies; as does rule 611 preventing harassment or undue embarrassment of witnesses.
+In considering the exercise of that discretion, it has been held that a court should consider the degree to which the witness' evidence is crucial; the relevance of the misconduct to credibility; the possibility of excessive time consumption; and the possibility of unnecessary witness humiliation.291 The further protective discretion in Rule 403 applies; as does Rule 611 preventing harassment or undue embarrassment of witnesses.

-Rule 609 governs credibility attacks based on previous ("prior") convictions.
+4.76 Rule 609 governs credibility attacks based on previous ("prior") convictions.
 Rule 609(a) and (b) provide:

 Rule 609.
-Impeachment by Evidence of Conviction of Crime232
+Impeachment by Evidence of Conviction of Crime292